By MIKE HERNDON

 He has said he wants to play until he’s 45, and he may do it.
 But as great as he is, his skills are starting to deteriorate.
 Not even the TB12 Method will hold off the effects of time forever.

 I think he’ll have a good season, but not a great one.
-The Bucs will be a better team, but not a Super Bowl contender.
+The Bucs will be a better team, but I’m not expecting Brady to get a seventh ring.

 Dak Prescott won’t run out of money.